-45. Search for items above and below your eye level: Supermarket shelves are designed in such a way that, on your eye level you will always find brands that are expensive.
+45. Search for items above and below your eye level: Supermarket shelves are designed in such a way that, at your eye level you will always find brands that are priced higher.
 You must make an effort to go above and beyond the eye level while scanning for items.
 Be aware of this situation.

-46. Shop in bulk for more than a week’s need: Your trips to the supermarkets should be minimised as this will end up in spending small amounts of money and when these add up, you will not even realise where and when you spent it.
+46. Shop in bulk for more than a week’s need: Your trips to the supermarkets must be minimised as you will end up spending small amounts of money.
+And when these add up, you will not even realise where and when you spent it.
 Saving money starts with conscious efforts.
 To be frank you should set a deadline for shopping time.
-Once a week, 1 hour, between 10 and 11 AM; set you time and stick to it.
+Once a week, 1 hour, between 10 and 11 AM; set your time and stick to it.

 47. Go to supermarket without kids: Kids and children easily get swayed by plethora of options in the supermarkets.
-Yes, you must take kids along to make them learn about shopping skill; only if you are disciplined.
-Most of the time when kids ask for something, parents seldom can say NO. Every trip to supermarket should be viewed as an expense which can be minimised.
+Yes, you must take kids along to educate them about shopping skill; only if you are disciplined.
+Most of the time when kids ask for something, parents hardly say NO. Every trip to supermarket should be viewed as an expense which can be minimised.
 And the best way is to limit kids’ involvement is not to tag them along.